Inner Landscapes of Leadership

 “We’re all in this together”

 These phrases are often used to critique free thinkers, independent voices, people who speak truth to power, people who “don’t know their place”, “resist too much” or “shine too brightly”.
 Frequently, they are voices trying to articulate their experiences, interests, and aspirations as communities most misunderstood, misrepresented, and silenced.
 This may include the perspective of members of racialized communities, the perspective of those who identify as 2SLGBTQ+, the perspective of disabled folks, and more.
-The pressure to conform is articulated by a form of leadership and followership that best reflects logics of colonialism and white supremacy-upholding the comfort and interests of the dominant group while silencing those at the margins.
+The pressure to conform is articulated by a form of leadership and followership that best reflects logics of colonialism and white supremacy, upholding the comfort and interests of the dominant group while silencing those at the margins.

-Conforming to white, settler, ableist, capitalist logics means that normative notions of leadership lead us away from ourselves, from our deepest knowings, from more fuller expressions and embodiments of who we are and where we have come from, from our ability to connect with others.
+Conforming to white, settler, ableist, capitalist logics means that normative notions of leadership lead us away from ourselves, from our deepest knowings, from more fuller expressions and embodiments of who we are and where we have come from, and from our ability to connect with others.
 Notions of exceptional individualism within these logics of leadership are characterized by the exercising of power and control over others and an illusion of certainty and knowing.
-This kind of leader- ‘the lone wolf’, the hero or ‘the big boss’-is the one who is “always right” and is self-considered to be the locus of truth, expertise and power.
+This kind of leader- ‘the lone wolf’, the hero or ‘the big boss’-is the one who is “always right” and is self-considered to be the locus of truth, expertise, and power.

 But it doesn’t have to be this way.